By Anggy Polanco and Maria Ramirez

 | EL PINAL/CIUDAD GUAYANA, Venezuela

-"We feel this is a mockery," said bus driver Richard Montilva as he and some 400 others blocked a street outside a bank in the town of El Pinal in Tachira state near Colombia.Maduro held up the new bills during a televised broadcast on Thursday night and said they would come into circulation soon.
-But there was increasing nervousness on the streets that the notes were not ready.The circulation of the new notes "is a mystery to us too," said a source at the central bank, who requested anonymity because he was not authorized to speak to the media.
+"This is a mockery," said bus driver Richard Montilva as he and several hundred others blocked a street outside a bank in the town of El Pinal in Tachira state near Colombia.Maduro held up the new bills during a televised broadcast on Thursday night and said they would come into circulation soon.
+But that did not calm nervousness on the streets.

 This story has not been edited by Firstpost staff and is generated by auto-feed.